shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 ---
 Can adding additional explanatory variable make previously-insiginificant ones significant?

-You are conducting regression with lots of varibales.
+You are conducting regression analysis with lots of varibales.
 You find one of them highly-insiginificant.
 You are leaning towards to dropping it.
+How much harm can it do?

 In this stylized example, I show that there exisits a certain category of explanatory variable (formerly known as [*suppressor*](https://en.wikipedia.org/wiki/Mediation_(statistics)#Other_third_variables)), the inclusion of which will increase the explanatory power of exisiting variables (even the non-significant ones).